 What Are Shaker Cabinets?

-In the world of cabinetry, shaker cabinets are units that are simple but aesthetically pleasing.
-Shakers cabinet doors are cope-and-stick (aka butt joint), recessed panel doors with simple and clean inside and outside edges.
-You will often find that they are furnished with light colors and feature basic hardware.
+You will often find that they are often finished with light colors and feature basic hardware.
 This cabinet style is known for its minimalistic look when placed in a kitchen or bathroom.

 How Shaker Cabinets Got Their Name